tesera/datatheme-afgo-pgyi/README.md

-# datatheme-pgyi
+# datatheme-afgo-pgyi

 > !WIP: this is work in progress.

 [ ![Codeship Status for tesera/datatheme-pgyi](https://codeship.com/projects/a4acc480-9ff1-0132-e468-3ee0debf623a/status?branch=master)](https://codeship.com/projects/65305)

-A Datatheme is a defined [Tabular Datapackage](http://dataprotocols.org/tabular-data-package/).
-Essentially a Class from which you can base your Tabular Datapackage from.
-The intent is to have one place to define and version the data model using the [JSON Table Schema](http://dataprotocols.org/json-table-schema/).

-You build the Datatheme into a base ``datapackage.json`` file which you can extend for your purpose.
+### What is PGYI?
 PGYI is an initiative from the Alberta Forest Growth Organization (AFGO) to collect and share growth and yield plots data within their community.

+### What is a Data Theme?
+A data theme is a collection of [JSON Table Schema](http://dataprotocols.org/json-table-schema/) which collectively describe a [Tabular Data Package](http://dataprotocols.org/tabular-data-package/) dataset.

+You build the data theme into a template ``datapackage.json`` file which you can extend for your purpose.

 A datatheme consists of a ``datatheme.json`` file which describes itself and paths to all schema resources referenced by this theme.